vacp2p/rfc/content/docs/rfcs/46/README.md

 ### General DoS against Tor

-Using untargeted DoS to prevent Tor push messages from entering the gossipsub network would cost vast resources, because Tor push transmits messages over several circuits and the Tor network is well established.
+Using untargeted DoS to prevent Tor Push messages from entering the gossipsub network would cost vast resources, because Tor Push transmits messages over several circuits and the Tor network is well established.

 ### Targeting the Guard